Wrist: Movement

 However, movements at the wrist can not be properly described without including movements in the distal radioulnar joint in which the rotary actions of supination and pronation occur and this joint is therefore normally regarded as part of the wrist.

 Clinical significance

 Wrist pain has a number of causes, including carpal tunnel syndrome, ganglion cyst, tendinitis, and osteoarthritis.
 Tests such as Phalen's test involve palmarflexion at the wrist.

 The hand may deviate at the wrist in some conditions, such as rheumatoid arthritis.

 Ossification of the bones around the wrist is one indicator used in taking a bone age.

-A wrist fracture usually means a fracture of the distal radius.
+A wrist fracture typically refers to a distal radius fracture.
+It is more common in non-Hispanic women and is associated with factors such as alcohol consumption, smoking, high serum phosphate levels, osteoporosis, and obesity.

 History

 Etymology

-The English word "wrist" is etymologically derived from the ancient German word wristiz from which are derived modern German rist ("instep", "wrist") and modern Swedish vrist ("instep", "ankle").
+The English word "wrist" is etymologically derived from the Proto-Germanic word wristiz from which are derived modern German Rist ("instep", "wrist") and modern Swedish vrist ("instep", "ankle").
 The base writh- and its variants are associated with Old English words "wreath", "wrest", and "writhe".
 The wr- sound of this base seems originally to have been symbolic of the action of twisting.